-One of the true hallmarks of Tillinghast’s craft was his ability to change styles from course to course, yet simultaneously offering a familiar feel.
-At Ridgewood, you will find not one, but two classic Tillinghast Great Hazard Par-5s (Holes #3 and #13 this week).
-The template “Three Shotter” features a long carry over a gruesome hazard in the middle of the hole and puts a lot of pressure on the player as they weigh their decision to go for it, or lay up on their second shot.
+One of the strong points of Tillinghast’s craft was his ability to shift styles from course to course while offering a familiar feel.
+At Ridgewood, you will find not one but two of his trademark Great Hazard par 5s—Nos.
+3 and 13 this week.
+This template design features a long carry over a gruesome hazard in the middle of the hole and puts pressure on the player to decide whether to go for it or lay up on their second shot.

-The restoration work at Ridgewood by Hanse Golf Design and Jaeger Kovich
+A bit about the restoration work at the Ridgewood Country Club by Hanse Golf Course Design

-The work didn’t stop there though.
-The architecturally savvy golfer will take note of the elegant grasslines at Ridgewood.
-With clean horizon lines, more width than ever, and no step-cut, the uncluttered look of Tillinghast’s features will be on full display.
+Hanse’s work didn’t stop with tree removal and bunker work.
+The architecturally savvy golfer will take note of the elegant grass lines at Ridgewood.
+With clean horizon lines, more width than ever, and no step-cut, the uncluttered look of Tillinghast’s features is on full display.
 The greens have all been expanded to their original shapes and sizes, and the fairways have been pushed out to the edges of the bunkers.
-Superintendent Todd Raisch and his staff have done an incredible job since the big restoration project in 2015 introducing even more fescue to the majestic property and continuing the selective tree removal process started by Hanse.
+Superintendent Todd Raisch and his staff have done an incredible job since the restoration work in 2015 introducing more fescue to the majestic property and continuing the selective tree removal process started by Hanse.

-Ridgewood Country Club, Tilly’s “Local” club, has played host to many notable tournaments over the years.
-Now fully restored using photographs from the 1935 Ryder Cup, the vaunted Tillinghast layout will hold its 4th FedExCup Event, and welcomes the PGA Tour with its Golden Age charm.
+The Ridgewood Country Club, Tilly’s “local” club, has played host to many notable tournaments over the years.
+Now fully restored using photographs from the 1935 Ryder Cup, the vaunted Tillinghast layout will hold its fifth USGA event and welcome U.S. Amateur participants with its Golden Age charm.